-CONTENTS
+C DNTENTS II

-LIST OF TABLES II
+LI ST OF TABLES III

-LIST OF FIGURES II
+LI ST OF FIGURES

-ABBREVIATIONS I\

-DEFINITIONS \
+Αl BREVIATIONS IV

+DI FINITIONS V

-1. INTRODUCTION
+1. NTRODUCTION 1

 1.1 Project Descriptions

-2. OVERVIEW ON LABOR USE UNDER THE PROJECT
+2. OVERVIEW ON LABOR USE UNDER THE PROJECT 2

-2.1 Type of workers 2.2 Direct workers 2.3 Contracted workers 2.4 Community workers 2.5 Other stakeholders working in connection with the project 2.6 Estimated number of project workers 3
+2.1 Type of workers 2 3 3

 3. ASSESSMENT OF KEY POTENTIAL LABOR RISKS 6

-3.1 Project activities involving labor 3.2 Key labor risks
+3.1 Project activities involving labor

-4. BRIEF OVERVIEW OF LABOR LEGISLATION: TERMS AND CONDITIONS
+4. BRIEF OVERVIEW OF LABOR LEGISLATION: TERMS AND CONDITIONS 7

 5. BRIEF OVERVIEW OF OCCUPATION HEALTH & SAFETY LEGISLATION 9

-5.1 HEALTH AND SAFETY
+5.1 HEALTH AND SAFETY 5.2 PROTECTIVE GEAR 5.3 FIRST AID 5.4 EPIDEMICS 5.5 DEATHS 5.6 VICTIMS OF LABOR ACCIDENTS AND OCCUPATIONAL DISEASES 5.7 REPORTING OF ACCIDENTS 5.8 RECORDING AND REPORTING OF WORKPLACE ACCIDENTS 5.9 RECORDS OF SAFETY AND HEALTH 9 9 .10 .10

-6. RESPONSIBLE STAFF 1
+6. RESPONSIBLE STAFF 10

-6.1 RESPONSIBILITIES OF MAF AND PMU 11
+6.1 RESPONSIBILITIES OF MAF AND PMU .11

-7. POLICIES AND PROCEDURES 1
+7. POLICIES AND PROCEDURES 11

 8. AGE OF EMPLOYMENT 13

 9. TERMS AND CONDITIONS 13

-10. GRIEVANCE MECHANISM 14
+10 GRIEVANCE MECHANISM 14

-10. 1 OBJECTIVE
+10.1 OBJECTIVE

 10.3 Redress Procedures 15

 10.3.1 Redress Procedure for Complaints related to labor and working conditions (for Direct and Contracted

 Workers)

 10.3.2 Redress Procedure for Complaints related to SEA/SH 16

 11. CONTRACTOR MANAGEMENT 16

-11.1 CONTRACTOR SELECTION 16
+11.1 Contractor Selection 16

 11.2 CONTRACTOR PERFORMANCE 17

-11.2.1 For construction contractors
+11.2.1 For construction contractors 17

 11.2.1 For consulting services and CCT payment service performed by a third party 17

-12. COMMUNITY WORKERS 18
+12. COMMUNITY WORKERS 17

-12.1 Definition 18
+12.1 Definition 17

 12.2 NATURE AND SCOPE OF WORK 18

 12.3 RISKS AND IMPACTS TO CW 18

-12.4 Terms and Conditions.
-18
+12.4 Terms and Conditions 18

 ANNEXES 20

-ANEX1 - Worker's Code of Conducts 20
+Anex1 - Worker's Code of Conducts 20

-ANNEX 2 - QUIDANCE FOR ESTABLISHING PROJECT GRIEVANCE LOGBOOK 25
+ANNEX 2 - QUIDANCE FOR ESTABLISHING PROJECT GRIEVANCE LOCEDOK 25

-ANNEX3 - SUCCESTIVE OUTLINE FOR MEETING MINUTES BETWEEN VILLAGE AUTHORITY AND COMMUNITY WORKERS (LISED INCONNECTION WITH SECTION 12 OF THIS LMP) 26
+ANNEX 3 - Succestive Outline for Meeting Minutes between Millage Authority and Community Workers (used in connection with Section 12 of this LMP) 26

-Annex 4 - Reportable incidents.
-28
+ANNEX 4 - REPORTABLE INCIDENTS 28

 List of Tables

 Table 1 - Summary of Estimated Number of Project Workers to be Engaged for the entire Project

 List of Figures

-List of Figures

-Figure 1 - Estimated Distribution of Project Workers (by worker type and admin level) 1
+Figure 1 - Estimated Distribution of Project Workers (by worker type and admin level) 4

-Figure 1 Littlington of Froject Workers (by Worker type and duffin level) +